The 4 Best Dog Nappies Australia: Tested & Evaluated 2023

 Huge thumbs up from us!

-Onto the little ones, and the Vivi Bear diapers are ideal.
+Onto the little ones, and the Vivi Bear nappies are ideal.

-These small disposable diapers are lightweight and teeny tiny.
+These small disposable nappies are lightweight and teeny tiny.
 Perfect for small bums.

-They are breathable and comfortable, with a style very akin to human baby diapers.
-The extra absorbent lining is made to stay fresh as long as possible and prevent leaks.
+Our independent experts noted that they are breathable and comfortable, with a style very akin to human baby nappies.
+The extra-absorbent lining is made to stay fresh as long as possible and prevent leaks.

-The packs come with 14 diapers in total.
+The packs come with 14 nappies in total.
 The model comes in four sizes from small to extra-large.
+This is a decent range, though still less than our number one option with five sizes.
 The small size is very very small so do still measure your puppy’s waist to ensure you get the right fit.

-If you are planning a trip and want the security of a puppy diaper, this is the one for you!
+If you are planning a trip and want the security of a puppy nappy, this is the one for you!

 Onto male nappies now.
 The Luxja range is perfect for male dogs who leak every now and again.

 These belly bands are quite discrete in a way.
-Of course, you can see them, but they don’t look like diapers.
+Of course, you can see them, but they don’t look like nappies.
 They almost look like back supports or something.
 Many passers-by would be none the wiser of what they are really wearing!
-That could be a plus for you if you are not a fan of the full diaper look.
+That could be a plus for you if you are not a fan of the full nappy look.

 This model comes in very dull colours which is a con for me but could be a plus for you!
 These are black, brown and grey.

-As reusable nappies, they are fully machine washable, durable and breathable.
+As reusable nappies, they are fully machine washable, durable and breathable, similar to our number one choice.

-In terms of the protective layers, there is the waterproof, leakproof layer outside, the absorbent pad woven inside and the soft jersey layer that comes into contact with your dog’s skin.
-This soft layer is said to reduce chafing and discomfort.
+In terms of the protective layers, there is the waterproof, leak proof layer outside, the absorbent pad woven inside and the soft jersey layer that comes into contact with your dog’s skin.
+Our independent expert team say this soft layer reduces chafing and discomfort.

-Luxja offers this model in 6 fabulous sizes from extra-small to extra-extra-large.
+Unlike our first two choices, Luxja offers this model in six fabulous sizes from extra-small to extra-extra-large.
 Everyone is catered for - hoorah!

 If you have a male dog with urinary incontinence, this is the ideal pad for you.